NewDoc vs Doccy

 Does NewDoc cover the same scope of services as Doccy?

-Per their respective public pages: both services cover medical certificates, prescriptions, and specialist referrals.
-NewDoc additionally bulk-bills Mental Health Treatment Plans and pathology / imaging referrals as part of the consultation.
-Doccy's public site does not itemise MHTPs or pathology / imaging referrals as a standalone service at the verification date below; check Doccy's own site for current scope.
+Per their respective public pages: both services issue medical certificates.
+NewDoc also bulk-bills prescriptions, specialist referrals, mental health care plans, and pathology / imaging referrals as part of the consultation.
+On Doccy's public site, prescriptions and specialist referrals are listed as 'coming soon' (not yet live), and mental health care plans and pathology / imaging referrals are not itemised as a standalone service at the verification date below; check Doccy's own site for current scope.

 Other services